hrn8/Fun-Projects/OS Basic LRU/readme.txt

-This code mimics a LRU cache.
+This code mimics both a LRU and an Optimal Cache!

 To compile the program, simply type in gcc -o hrn8OptimalLRU hrn8OptimalLRU.c in a Linux environment